llb4ll/wichtel-bot/README.md

 [![Build Status](https://travis-ci.org/llb4ll/wichtel-bot.svg?branch=master)](https://travis-ci.org/llb4ll/wichtel-bot)

-## Features (to be implemented)
+## Features
-- Add email addresses and the wichtel bot will randomly draw secret santas and send them emails containing the name and email of their wichtel
+- Add email addresses and the wichtel bot will randomly draw secret santas and send them emails containing the name and email of their wichtel.
-- You can dry-run and run the wichtel bot using Docker
+- You can dry-run and run the wichtel bot using Docker if you don't change the `settings.json`.
-- Configure smtp settings in a config file
+- Configure smtp settings in a config file `settings.json`.
-- Provide secret santa email addresses using a config file
+- Provide secret santa email addresses using a config file `wichtel.json`.
 - Define exclusions for each secret santa (this person will not be in the draw).
 Perfect to prevent couples from gifting each other.
-- Chirstmas style the email you sent out

 ## Technologies
 - Golang: https://golang.org/